 New, high-efficiency air conditioners and furnaces are more powerful, quieter, and can help to lower energy bills.
 If you’re in the market for a new or upgraded cooling system, don’t miss out on rebate programs, which help customers offset the purchase cost.
 Here’s what you need to know about these rebate programs:

-Cities often reward residents for installing new air conditioning equipment or upgrading their old system.
+Cities often reward residents with air conditioning rebates for installing new air conditioning equipment or upgrading their old system.
 This stands true for Fort Collins, Colorado, which has the Cooling Rebate Program (CRP) that provides cash incentives to encourage customers to opt for more efficient options.